SteveSandersonMS/dotnet-ai-workshop/instructions/9_AgenticCorrectiveRag.md

 ```
 docker run -p 6333:6333 -p 6334:6334 -v qdrant_storage:/qdrant/storage:z -d qdrant/qdrant
 ```
-Check it is working by opening the [dashboard](http://localhost:6333/dashboard), it should show the collection and the points.
+Check it is working by opening the [dashboard](http://localhost:6333/dashboard).
+It should contain a collection called `manuals`.
+If you want, you can visualize the points:

 ![Image](https://github.com/user-attachments/assets/e4274975-b3f5-41aa-b76e-c62e52b2a24f)